 Eligible students from all LLM programmes will receive an invitation to apply to AcET.
 Eligibility will be calculated on 29 January 2024 based on a GPA >8 calculated for at least 18 EC worth of coursework.

 After you’ve received an invitation, submit your application for AcET by 9 February 2024.

 In the event that there are more applications than placements, the Amsterdam Law School will make a selection based on your application and motivation.
 An interview can also be part of the selection procedure.

-If you have questions about the Academic Excellence Track, please contact the coordinator Kristina Irion: email@example.com.
+If you have questions about the Academic Excellence Track, please contact the director Kristina Irion: email@example.com.